How I Inspired Students to Explore Their Future Through Engaging Design

 Where We Started

-Launched in 2014, the MySkillsFuture website was meant to help students explore their education and career options.
+Launched in 2014, the MySkillsFuture portal was meant to help students explore their education and career options.
 But over time, it became clear that something wasn’t working.

 But one teacher’s words stood out: